Financial advice for young adults entering the work force

 Consumer Installment loans – When you need money for a car, truck, home improvement, etc., visit us first.
 We’ve helped people live well and get ahead for more than a century.
 At Blackhawk, trustworthy, helpful bankers can guide you to the best interest rates and loan terms that make borrowing money easy and manageable.
 Apply today, get an answer right away!

 Your financial behavior over the past seven years, including how much credit you have, how long you've had it and whether you pay your bills on time is information included in your credit report.
-Three credit reporting agencies — Equifax, TransUnion and Experian — maintain these reports, and lenders buy them to help them decide whether to offer you a pre-qualification.
-Your credit report also carries your credit score (ranked between 300 and 850) that many lenders use to decide whether you are credit worthy and will repay a loan.
+Three credit reporting agencies — Equifax, TransUnion and Experian maintain these reports.
+Your credit report also carries your credit score (ranked between 300 and 850) that lenders use to decide whether you're credit worthy and will repay a loan.
 Your credit score can also influence the interest rate you pay.
 In many cases, the higher your score, the lower your interest rate.
 Your credit score is available from the three credit reporting agencies:

 Once per year, Blackhawk Bank will provide you with a FREE TransUnion Credit Report and Score, and counseling to help you fully understand it.
 For Mortgage Loan Applications, banks must pull reports from all three credit bureaus, and a fee applies.